Yanglu4/Therapy/README.md

 # Summary of Project
 The purpose of this project is to investigate how therapy treatment effects differ when using sequential therapy(S) and alternating therapy(A), along with different genders, male(M) and female(F).
 <br />
 The baseline categorical logit model and cumulative logit model are used to analyze the data and whether the gender should be included in the model is discussed in detail.
+The code is available in file *Therapy_Analysis.rmd* and report in file *Therapy_Analysis_report.pdf*.